Tao: Buddhism

 Pai-chang Huai-hai told a student who was grappling with difficult portions of suttas, "Take up words in order to manifest meaning and you'll obtain 'meaning'.
 Cut off words and meaning is emptiness.
-Emptiness is the Dao.
-The Dao is cutting off words and speech."
-Ch'an (Zen) Buddhists regard the Dao as synonymous with both the Buddhist Path (marga) and the results of it; the Eightfold Path and Buddhist enlightenment (satori).
-Pai-chang's statement plays upon this usage in the context of the fluid and varied Chinese usage of 'Dao'.
+Emptiness is the Tao.
+The Tao is cutting off words and speech."
+Zen Buddhists regard the Tao as synonymous with both the Buddhist Path and the results of it, the Noble Eightfold Path and Buddhist enlightenment.
+Pai-chang's statement plays upon this usage in the context of the fluid and varied Chinese usage of "Tao".
 Words and meanings are used to refer to rituals and practices.
-The 'emptiness' refers to the Buddhist concept of sunyata.
-Finding the Dao and Buddha-nature is not simply a matter of formulations, but an active response to the Four Noble Truths that cannot be fully expressed or conveyed in words and concrete associations.
-The use of 'Dao' in this context refers to the literal 'way' of Buddhism, the return to the universal source, dharma, proper meditation, and nirvana, among other associations.
-'Dao' is commonly used in this fashion by Chinese Buddhists, heavy with associations and nuanced meanings.
+The "emptiness" refers to the Buddhist concept of sunyata.
+Finding the Tao and Buddha-nature is not simply a matter of formulations, but an active response to the Four Noble Truths that cannot be fully expressed or conveyed in words and concrete associations.
+The use of "Tao" in this context refers to the literal "way" of Buddhism, the return to the universal source, dharma, proper meditation, and nirvana, among other associations.
+"Tao" is commonly used in this fashion by Chinese Buddhists, heavy with associations and nuanced meanings.

-Neo-Confucian interpretations
+Neo-Confucianism

-During the Song dynasty, Neo-Confucians regarded Dao as the purest thing-in-itself.
-Shao Yong regarded the Dao as the origin of heaven, earth, and everything within them.
-In contrast, Zhang Zai presented a vitalistic Dao that was the fundamental component or effect of ch'i, the motive energy behind life and the world.
-A number of later scholars adopted this interpretation, such as Tai Chen during the Qing Dynasty.
+During the Song dynasty, neo-Confucians regarded the Tao as the purest thing-in-itself.
+Shao Yong regarded the Tao as the origin of heaven, earth, and everything within them.
+In contrast, Zhang Zai presented a vitalistic Tao that was the fundamental component or effect of qi, the motive energy behind life and the world.
+A number of later scholars adopted this interpretation, such as Tai Chen during the Qing dynasty.

-Zhu Xi, Cheng Ho, and Cheng Yi perceived the Dao in the context of li (Principle) and t'ien li (the Principle of Heaven).
-Cheng Hao regarded the fundamental matter of li, and thus Dao, to be humaneness.
+Zhu Xi, Cheng Ho, and Cheng Yi perceived the Tao in the context of li ('principle') and t'ien li ('principle of Heaven').
+Cheng Hao regarded the fundamental matter of li, and thus the Tao, to be humaneness.
 Developing compassion, altruism, and other humane virtues is following of the Way.
-Cheng Yi followed this interpretation, elaborating on this perspective of Dao through teachings about yin-yang interactions, the cultivation and preservation of life; and the axiom of a morally just universe.
+Cheng Yi followed this interpretation, elaborating on this perspective of the Tao through teachings about interactions between yin and yang, the cultivation and preservation of life, and the axiom of a morally just universe.

-In total, the Dao is equated with the Absolute.
-Wang Fuzhi expressed the Dao as the tai chi, The Great Ultimate, as well as the road leading to it.
+On the whole, the Tao is equated with totality.
+Wang Fuzhi expressed the Tao as the taiji, or 'great ultimate', as well as the road leading to it.
 Nothing exists apart from the Principle of Heaven in Neo-Confucianism.
 The Way is contained within all things.
 Thus, the religious life is not an elite or special journey for Neo-Confucians.
 The normal, mundane life is the path that leads to the Absolute, because the Absolute is contained within the mundane objects and events of daily life.

-Christian Interpretations
+Chinese folklore

+Yayu, the son of Zhulong who was reincarnated on Earth as a violent hybrid between a bull, a tiger, and a dragon, was allowed to go to an afterlife that was known as "the place beyond the Tao".
+This shows that some Chinese folk storytelling and mythological traditions had very differing interpretations of the Tao between each other and orthodox religious practices.